 In Lisbon, Mamma and her crew made the dinner, for a very good price, including a typical drink.
 I stayed in both hostels for 3 nights.
 The people I met at dinner in the lovely Porto became travel and dinner companions during my time there (e.g. we took a cruise together on the Douro River) and I explored a small part of Lisbon’s night life with the dinner companions in Lisbon, which I would not have done on my own.

 So why are the hostels of Portugal the BEST of all?
-Al least the ones I stayed in 😉
+Al least the ones I stayed at 😉

 Enjoy Portugal and it’s hostels!